Utrecht: Cycling

 Like most Dutch cities, Utrecht has an extensive network of cycle paths, making cycling safe and popular.
-33 % of journeys within the city are by bicycle, more than any other mode of transport.
-(Cars, for example, account for 30% of trips).
+51% of journeys within the city are by bicycle, more than any other mode of transport.
 Bicycles are used by young and old people, and by individuals and families.
 They are mostly traditional, upright, steel-framed bicycles, with few gears.
 There are also bucket bikes for carrying cargo such as groceries or small children.
 Thanks in part to the access provided by bicycles, 100% of the population lives in a 15-minute city and more than 90% can get to the major destination types within 10 minutes.

-In 2014, the City Council decided to build the world's largest bicycle parking station, near the Central Railway Station.
-This three-floor construction will cost an estimated €48 million and will hold 12,500 bicycles.
-The bicycle parking station was finally opened on 19 August 2019.
+In 2014, the city council decided to build the world's largest bicycle parking station, near the Central Railway Station.
+This three-floor construction cost over €30 million and can hold 12,500 bicycles.
+The bicycle parking station was built in stages, with the first part opening in August 2017, and the final section (after some delay) being opened on 19 August 2019.